 Selection criteria are the minimum requirements or standards that bidders must meet in order to progress further in the procurement exercise.
-Bidders that cannot demonstrate that they meet this baseline must be excluded from the competition.
+Bidders that cannot demonstrate that they meet these minimum requirements must be excluded from the competition.
 This applies to both single stage and multi-stage procurement exercises.

 The selection criteria used must be relevant and proportionate to the procurement exercise being carried out.
-It's important not to place a burden on bidders by setting criteria that are unnecessary or excessive compared to the value and risk of the contract.
+It's important not to place an unnecessary burden on bidders by setting criteria that are overly onerous or excessive in comparison to the value and risk of the contract.

-It's important to understand that when setting selection criteria it is very different from award criteria.
-For example, you must avoid asking open questions of the bidder - in this case you would be making a statement about what is required and looking for bidder confirmation that they can meet this.
+It is important to understand that when setting selection criteria the buyer is not asking open questions of the bidder, in the way they might when setting award criteria - they are making a statement about what is required.